clarissa-au/PY-DSA/docs/utils/numericalValues.md

 # numericalValues.py

-numericalValues.py defines constants that can be calculated by a simple calculation.
+numericalValues.py defines constants that can be calculated by a simple calculation without inputs.
+They define psuedo constants.

 ## Values